An Efficient Learning Method to Connect Observables: Additoinal comments

 \section{Additoinal comments}

+We emphasize that the emulator constructed in this work represents a distinct paradigm compared to established methods such as Eigenvector Continuation (EC)~\cite{Frame:2017fah} and Parametric Matrix Models (PMM)~\cite{Cook:2024toj}.
+While EC and PMM primarily operate as mappings from Hamiltonian parameters to physical quantities—with EC specifically relying on wavefunction snapshots to build a projection subspace—our method (MEP) utilizes physical observables directly as inputs.
+This distinction allows for emulator construction even when the underlying microscopic wavefunction is unavailable or computationally prohibitive.
+A comparison of these approaches is summarized in Table~\ref{tab:compare}.

 For MEP, we note that $E^{[i]}$ in Eq.~\eqref{eq:Main} is not necessarily an energy.
-A notable example is the phase shift.
-The most direct approach is to use the PMM.
-According to Ref.~\cite{Cook:2024toj}, this is always possible because the PMM can be a universal function approximator:
+A simple and notable example is the phase shift.
+To that end, we can solve the system:

+using the spherical wall method \cite{Borasoy:2007vy} with $p>0$ momenta of this system.
+Quantization condition gives $ p L = -\delta + n \pi $, where integer $n$ can be obtained from the system we are studying.
+For instance, $n =0$ for ground states in an unbounded system by the Levinson's theorem.
+We can therefore translate phase shift $\delta$ to sphere radii $L$ or momenta $p$ as an input, whichever is convenient.
+It is worth noting that this is a typical example where we do not require the input/output to be linear.
+This procedure has been numerically verified from training several PMM emulators for phase shift using the data from Ref.~\cite{Jiang:2022oba}.
+We will discuss further details in a forthcoming publication

-The procedure has been numerically verified from training several PMM emulators for phase shift using the data from Ref.~\cite{Jiang:2022oba}.
-Eq.~\eqref{eq:cot} can be added to Eq.~\eqref{eq:Main}, allowing us to use the phase shift as an additional input.
-Since we used the PMM method to numerically determine the affine matrices in Eq.~\eqref{eq:MEPMM}, in this work, an explicit phase shift emulator construction is not necessary.
-We will discuss further details in a forthcoming publication.
+To incorporate phase-shift into MEP emulators, we note Eq.~\eqref{eq:cot} can be solved together with Eq.~\eqref{eq:Main}, resulting a general form of Eq.~\eqref{eq:MEPMM}.
+Since we used the PMM method to numerically determine the $\mathcal {K}_{ij}$, in this work, an explicit phase shift emulator construction is not necessary.